How higher education institutions spend tuition dollars

 Michael and Frechell Leachman’s daughter is a freshman who applied to multiple schools, but BU was her favorite, a top-dollar choice.

 “Well, I can tell you that a lot went into it for us,” Michael Leachman said.
-“Even though I think the college here did a good job of breaking down tuition, room and board, those sorts of things — you still look at those cost as individual cost and you’re like wow, that’s an exorbitant amount of money.”
+“Even though I think the college here did a good job of breaking down tuition, room and board, those sorts of things — you still look at those costs as individual costs, and you’re like, ‘Wow, that’s an exorbitant amount of money.'”

-In a recent financial disclosure, for example, BU bragged about making more during the coronavirus pandemic.
+In a recent financial disclosure, for example, BU claimed to have made more during the coronavirus pandemic.

 “Boston University faced unprecedented uncertainties in fiscal year 2021 due to the coronavirus (COVID-19) pandemic and responded to the challenge.
-The financial result was another successful year with total assets growing to $8.3 billion.”
+The financial result was another successful year with total assets growing to $8.3 billion,” the school said.

 BU said it increased revenue in 2021 by 46% — an astonishing $143 million in extra revenue.